neelchauhan/mpd-x/docs/mpd32.md

 **RADIUS accounting**

-:   Mpd provides simple, but non-standard method of disconnecting
+:   mpdx provides simple, but non-standard method of disconnecting
     session using **[RADIUS](mpd30.md#radius)** accounting reply.
 To
     disconnect arbitrary session you may just include *mpd-drop-user* attribute with nonzero value into any accounting reply packet.